Hughes Hubbard & Reed served as legal counsel to Indian drugmaker Cipla in its acquisition of two US generic drug companies for $550 million in cash.

 The deal made headlines in The Wall Street Journal, Bloomberg, Reuters and other news outlets.

-Ken Lefkowitz and David Schwartz led the Hughes Hubbard team, which included Steve Luger, Jim Bluck, Alex Anderson, Jaime Steinfink, Alan Kashdan, Matt Syrkin, David Gold, Emily Nordin and Carol Remy.
+Ken Lefkowitz and David Schwartz led the Hughes Hubbard team, which included Steve Luger, Jim Bluck, Jaime Steinfink, Alan Kashdan, Matt Syrkin, David Gold, Emily Nordin and Carol Remy.